Add Employee Morale to your Weekly Balanced Scorecard

-Between the popular branch manager that left in January, the growing unhappy bunch in the facilities department and last month that was seriously stressful at the factory facility?
+Between the popular branch manager that left in January, the growing unhappy bunch in the facilities department, and last month that was seriously stressful at the manufacturing plant?

 Maybe it’s time to put your current employee morale on your weekly balanced scorecard?